Skip to Content

 How Do Different RV Battery Chargers Work?

-Let’s take a quick look at the different types of battery chargers and what kind of charging technology they can provide to your RV batteries.
+Let’s take a quick look at the different types of battery chargers and the charging technologies they can provide for your RV batteries:

 Single-Stage Chargers

-Single-stage RV battery chargers are generally cheaper and use, as the name implies, a single-stage cycle of charging.
-These typically supply a constant charging amperage until the battery bank reaches a set voltage, and then it shuts off.
-These are not the optimal way to charge and maintain deep-cycle RV batteries for long life and are normally found on older rigs.
+Single-stage RV battery chargers are generally cheaper and use, as the name implies, a single-stage charging cycle.
+These typically supply a constant charging amperage until the battery bank reaches a set voltage, at which point they shut off.
+Completely.
+This is not the optimal way to charge and maintain deep-cycle RV batteries for long life.
+Single-stage chargers are usually found on older rigs.

-So, 2-stage chargers supply either full amperage to the batteries or float charge them.
-Again, this is better than single-stage charging, but the problem is that 2-stage chargers never completely charge a battery to its full capacity, because the bulk stage can only return about 80% of the depleted charge.
+So, 2-stage chargers supply either full amperage to the batteries or just a Float charge to them.
+Again, this is better than single-stage charging, but the problem is that 2-stage chargers never completely charge a battery to its full capacity, because the Bulk stage can only return about 80% of the depleted charge, and there is no Absorption stage to complete the process.

-All of this tends to increase sulfation and shorten the life of the batteries.
+All of this tends to increase sulfation on the lead plates contained in the batteries, which then shortens their lifespan.
 Like single-stage chargers, these are often found in older RVs.

 Three-Stage RV Battery Chargers